-Select this option to allow other users to see your goal and align their goals with it.
-This is generally used by managers to allow their direct reports to view manager goals and align their individual goals with them, but other users can use this function if the system administrator allows all users to align with each other.
+Select the Note: If a user or manager unchecks the “Allow other users to see and align” option, the user will see the goals in snapshot goals but the manager will not.option to allow other users to see your goals and align with your goals, for example, users can decide which goals are public vs. private.
+This is often used by managers to allow their direct reports to view manager goals and align their individual goals with them.
 If alignment is disabled, this option is not available.

 Managers and administrators with the appropriate permissions can create a goal and assign it to members of their team, the entire organization, an organizational unit (OU) or group, or to specific users.
 If the Assignment section is not available when creating a goal, then the goal is automatically assigned to the user who is creating the goal.

 When editing an individual goal, the Assignment section is not available, but users can edit the goal manager for goals they created.

 Yourself - Select this option to assign the goal to yourself.
 This option is selected by default.
 When the goal is approved, this goal will appear in the My Goals section of the My Goals page where you can edit and manage it.
 This goal may also appear in your performance review.

 - Your Team - Select this option to assign the goal to members of your team.
 See Goals - Create/Edit - Assign to Your Team .

 - Custom Assignment - Select this option to assign the goal to the entire organization, to an OU or group, or to specific users.
 See Goals - Create/Edit - Assign to Custom Assignment.

 The instructions at the top of this section are configured by the administrator in Goals Configuration Preferences.